severalnines/docs/installation.rst

 `Severalnines Configurator <http://www.severalnines.com/configurator>`_ is a free online tool to deploy a database cluster on your servers.
 It generates a deployment package based on the values you input in the wizard, the deployment package then automates the installation on your servers.
 Users need to prepare a group of servers for the database cluster plus one dedicated host for ClusterControl.

 The Configurator is able to deploy different types of database clusters as stated in the `Supported Database Server/Cluster <intro.html#supported-database-server-cluster>`_ section.

+..
+Note:: We are strongly recommend users to install ClusterControl first, and then use *Create Database Cluster* or *Create Database Node* feature to deploy a new cluster.

 Deployment package
 ''''''''''''''''''